Drugs in Your Car? That Could Be Possession

 Launching a defense against a possession charge involving narcotics can be difficult, and you need to have an experienced attorney by your side to handle the complex issues that can arise.
 There are a few avenues your attorney can explore in a possession case.
 One tactic includes challenging the legality and constitutionality of the search that the police conducted to recover the drugs.

 You are perfectly able to state that you never knew about the drugs; that they were brought into your car by someone else and left there, but that doesn’t carry much weight with police or prosecutors.
 Even more troublesome is the fact that the truth may not be enough for judges, or juries.
 Even if it’s completely true, proving this can be very difficult.
-Do not try to defend yourself in this type of case – call a lawyer to represent you and defend your rights.
+Do not try to defend yourself in this type of case – call a Colorado Springs criminal defense lawyer to represent you and defend your rights.

 What About Marijuana?